 The Lifelong Learning Team

 Adele Patrick has been involved in Glasgow Women’s Library since its launch, first as a volunteer, then as the Lifelong Learning Development Worker.
-Now one of the two Senior Managers alongside Sue John Adele works with the library staff team, and the Board developing ways that Glasgow Women’s Library can have positive creative and cultural influence locally, nationally and internationally.
+She is now one of the two Directors alongside Sue John.
+Adele works with the library staff team and the Board developing ways that Glasgow Women’s Library can have positive, change making, creative and cultural influence locally, nationally and internationally.

 Adele is particularly interested in the creative and imaginative development of the Library as a unique feminist arts provision; (re)defining through its physical spaces, digital platforms, learning approaches, programmes and resources what a library, archive and museum can be.